 1.What are your fees?

-We charge a flat fee for half day, full day and two day programs, inclusive of preparation, development, research, delivery, hard copy manuals, catering if required, rooms (if on redact premises) video recording and post-program CD or online reports.
+We charge a flat fee for half day, full day and two day programs, inclusive of preparation, development, research and delivery.

 Fees do not include interstate or overseas travel, accommodation and government taxes.

 2.How many people can you train at a time?